-BEMCMD -01 -j<job name> -w -n<user> -p<password> -l<filename>
+BEMCMD -01 -j<job name> -w -n<user> -p<password> -l<filename> scripts to run an EVM clone job

 For detailed information on using Backup Exec, refer to the Backup Exec Administrators Guide.
 Or use the online help by typing "bemcmd" from the path the Backup Exec program resides on.